 Identify Risks and Controls

 At its core, a RACM depends on an organization’s ability to develop a comprehensive list of risks (internal and external) that may negatively impact the organization, along with the controls in place to defend against those risks.
 Not all risks affect organizations equally, so it is important to identify and document each risk and related control to understand how each risk can truly affect the organization.
-Common risk types include financial, operational, IT, regulatory, fraud, and reputational risks.
+Common risk types include:

 Assess Risks and Controls

-- Defining Risk: Risk is defined as “the possibility that events will occur and affect the achievement of strategy and business objectives”.
+- Risk: The possibility that events will occur and affect the achievement of strategy and business objectives.

 - Inherent vs. Residual Risk: Within a RACM, each risk has both an inherent and residual risk ranking.